slashid/php/README.md

 #### Creating webhooks and setting triggers

-The `register($url, $name, $triggers, $options)` method is idempotent, i.e., it will either create a webhook if it doesn't exist yet, or update it if there is already a webhook with that URL.
+The `register($url, $name, $triggers, $options)` method is idempotent, i.e., it will either create a webhook if it doesn't exist yet or update it if there is already a webhook with that URL.
 After creating or updating the webhook, it will also register triggers for it.
 Thus, this method combines calls to `/organizations/webhooks` and `/organizations/webhooks/:webhook_id/triggers` endpoints.

 ```php
 $webhook = $sdk->webhook()->register('https://example.com/slashid/webhook', 'a_unique_name_for_the_webhook', [